 Note: To download the files, you do not need to be a registered user of the Community web site, but to post comments or questions about the tutorial, on the forum, you will need to register and join the Visual COBOL group.

 - 1. Visit the Micro Focus Community web site. - 2.
-Point to Micro Focus, then choose Visual COBOL.
+Click Select Product, then choose Visual COBOL.

 The Visual COBOL group appears.